awslabs/aws-icons-for-plantuml/README.md

 ## Acknowledgements

 - [PlantUML](http://plantuml.com/index) - Thank you for the ability to create technical diagrams by writing lines of code/text.
+- [Standard Library for PlantUML](https://github.com/plantuml/plantuml-stdlib) - Thank you for including a version in the official release of PlantUML.
 - [AWS-PlantUML](https://github.com/milo-minderbinder/AWS-PlantUML) - Thank you for the base structure and understanding how to incorporate new sprites into Plant-UML.
 - [Azure-PlantUML](https://github.com/RicardoNiepel/Azure-PlantUML) - Thank you Ricardo for the elegant look and feel of the repository, diagrams, and the C4 Model.
 - [C4 Model](https://c4model.com/) - Thanks you for an approach to document solutions without the specificity of UML.